sitthykun/smilelog/README.md

 ```

 ### Output
-It's gonna show like this:
+It's going to show like this:
 ```
 02:48:29 <NbcseX32cDse> <id: 4>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 [SUCCESS] Success